 2. Nutrient level switching can promote or jeopardise coexistence

 By investigating the evolution of the population size, ignoring random births and deaths, we are able to obtain an accurate approximation for the quasi-stationary population size distribution.
 Crucially, this distribution changes dramatically by modifying the nutrient switching rate.
 From this distribution, we find that it is the modal value which controls the size of the coexistence region, where a larger value implies a larger coexistence region.
 We find that increasing the switching rate can either increase or decrease the modal value (and hence the size of the coexistence region) depending on which of the high or low nutrient states we are more likely to spend time in and the severity of the population bottleneck.
-Additionally, we find that increasing the strength of the populatio bottleneck more strongly jeopardises coexistence in the slow nutrient switching case than in the fast nutrient switching case.
+Additionally, we find that increasing the strength of the population bottleneck more strongly jeopardises coexistence in the slow nutrient switching case than in the fast nutrient switching case.

 3. Abundance of resistant bacteria depends non-linearly on toxin switching rate